uhawaii-system-its-ti-iam/uh-grouper-containerization/README.md

 ## Triggering a Build

-Any commits pushed to the project on GitLab will trigger a build.
+Any commits that are pushed to the project on GitLab will trigger a build.

 ## Triggering a Deploy
 A) Two files must be changed.

 Note that Portainer also needs to reference the appropriate project branch (main for the Dev environment).

-**.gitlab-ci.yml** - increment the DEPLOY_TAG value (8 to 9 below)
+**.gitlab-ci.yml** - increment the DEPLOY_ID value (8 to 9 below)
+Example:

-    DEPLOY_TAG: $CI_REGISTRY:5001/iam/uh-grouper/grouper:4.1.6-8
+    $CI_REGISTRY:5001/iam/uh-grouper/grouper:4.1.6-8

-**portainer/stack.yml** - increment DEPLOY_TAG to match above.
+**portainer/stack.yml** - increment DEPLOY_ID to match above.
+Example:

-    image: &grouper_image rep90.pvt.hawaii.edu:5001/iam/uh-grouper/grouper:4.1.6-8
+    &grouper_image rep90.pvt.hawaii.edu:5001/iam/uh-grouper/grouper:4.1.6-8

 B) Commit/push to origin the above changes to trigger a build and deploy.

+Requires the Portainer webhooks to be set up properly.